-This product optionally contains Dolby Digital (AC-3) and/or Dolby E coding and is manufactured under license from Dolby Laboratories, Inc. The codecs contain confidential unpublished works and is protected by US and foreign patents and is copyright 2007 Dolby Laboratories, Inc.
+This product optionally contains Dolby Digital (AC-3) encoding and/or decoding and is manufactured under license from Dolby Laboratories, Inc. The encoder contains confidential unpublished works and is protected by US and foreign patents and is copyright 2007 Dolby Laboratories, Inc.